TheIttyBittyGalaxy/gambit/documentation/notes/patterns-and-properties.md

-> 🚧 FIXME: These are just some rough notes I've made for my own reference.
-Tidy up and incorporate into the formal documentation at some point.
+> // FIXME: Work through these notes, getting rid of things that aren't useful any more, and turning things that are useful into proper documentation.

 # Patterns